Don’t let the distance get between you. Keep your employees motivated with these engagement strategies for remote workers.

 Don’t neglect your staff training and investment in their career development.
 Support them, for instance, by allocating a certain amount of time each month for them to focus on learning a new skill online.
 LinkedIn learning, for example, offers many courses that will benefit your staff.

 As with any business challenge to employee engagement and workplace culture, the increasing reality of remote working for many businesses means you have to adapt your management strategies.
-Many existing employee engagement strategies can, however, be easily adapted to digital.
+However, many existing employee engagement strategies can be easily adapted to digital.

-Has your business been impacted by the Covid-19 pandemic?
+Has the Covid-19 pandemic impacted your business?
 Discover how we can help you.

 Feature image by Kristin Wilson on Unsplash